bitquery/streaming-data-platform-docs/docs/API-Blog/migrate-v1-v2.md

 ## Schema and Data Access

 The v2 API maintains a similar schema structure but integrates new data cubes such as `balanceUpdates`, `tokenHolders`, and `DexTradeByTokens`.
-The ability to click-select in the schema explorer is still available in v2, facilitating easier transition and query building.
+The ability to click-select in the schema builder is still available in v2, facilitating easier transition and query building.

 ## Smart Contract Interactions